 I’m Dee.
 I am a Kungarakan woman and I work for the Department of Defence in Melbourne.

 I came across the IAP when looking for jobs for a friend on the Australian Public Service (APS) website.
-I knew I had to apply when I saw the many government departments participating in the programme.
+I knew I had to apply when I saw the many government departments participating in the program.
 It was also a great opportunity to obtain a Diploma of Government.
 I wanted to work for the Australian Defence Force.
 The relationship between Indigenous people and the Defence Force is important.
 I am from Darwin where this relationship is especially relevant.

 I work as a project support officer in the Land Systems Division.
 I am working on a multi-billion dollar project that involves acquiring a new range of logistic vehicles.
 As an Aboriginal person, I feel my work is contributing to country and land protection.